ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 getTerms = map (.taken.term) -- nested section
 ```

 A full, rigorous set of examples (as tests) are available in the examples directory of [this repository](https://github.com/ndmitchell/record-dot-preprocessor).
-Those tests include infix applications, polymorphic data types, interoperation with other extensions etc. These tests follow the specifications given earlier.
+Those tests include infix applications, polymorphic data types, interoperation with other extensions and more.
+They follow the [specifications given earlier](#proposed-change-specification).

 ## Effect and Interactions